Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 New account on IB to invest for your children

-In the next step, you will have to select whether you want an individual account or a joint account.
-I recommend you create an account of the same type as your main account.
+In the next step, you must select whether you want an individual or a joint account.
+I recommend you create an account similar to your main account.

 Choose the account type